Chicago Artists Coalition

-A solo-exhibition at Chicago Artists Coalition, held in conjunction with the yearlong BOLT Residency.
+Stay alive was on view at Chicago Artists Coalition in the summer of 2017 in conjunction with the yearlong BOLT residency program.

 “The phrase ‘out of the ordinary’ represents a deep commitment to an ethos in which art is not removed from life, but intersects with it.
 For Gober, what goes on in the studio germinates from and pertains to what he finds important beyond it.
 At the same time, the level of thought and attention within the studio points back outward to daily life.
 Human care given to making can imply a care given to emotional and moral decisions; it can speak to a care for the way in which one chooses to inhabit this world.
 One need not draw a connection between such things, of course, but Gober’s art invites us to do so.”

--- Ann Temkin, in her essay “Robert Gober: An Invitation”1
+-- Ann Temkin, in her essay “Robert Gober: An Invitation”

 Arrayed in a deliberate configuration throughout the center of the space, carefully tended plants dare us to question whether they belong.
 This space is for them, we see.
 An assiduous steward has furnished light, water, and humidity to address their needs; such is their authority that it feels likely we’ve wandered in on accident.
 A startling alternate to the way a space devoted to the exhibition of art is typically leveraged, Jeffrey Michael Austin’s installation signals a moral dimension -- one that appears to reject art’s alignment with luxury commodity and embrace instead a utilitarian, even survivalist functionality.
 An initial take on the ostensible “grow operation” commandeering the Chicago Artists Coalition's project space asks “What else can an exhibition venue be?”
 Or even, accusingly, “How did we come to devote this space to objects that operate as sites of contemplation and as luxury commodities when the current state of world affairs indicates a relentlessly growing crisis?!”